pingcap/docs-cn/op-guide/gc.md

 - `tikv_gc_last_run_time`: the last time GC works.

-- `tikv_gc_safe_point`: the time that versions before which are cleared by GC and versions after which are readable.
+- `tikv_gc_safe_point`: the time before which versions are cleared by GC and after which versions are readable.

 - `tikv_gc_concurrency`: the GC concurrency.
 It is set to 1 by default.
 In this case, a single thread operates and threads send request to each Region and wait for the response one by one.
 You can set the variable value larger to improve the system performance, but keep the value smaller than 128.